dharmik0070/Global-Supermarket/README.md

 ![Edit Button](https://raw.githubusercontent.com/dharmik0070/Global-Supermarket/master/Images/Gifs/Edit%20Button.gif)

+## 4. <u>Place Order Page</u>

 - On this page, one can place the orders.
-## 4. <u>Place Order Page</u>

 <br>

 ![New Order](https://raw.githubusercontent.com/dharmik0070/Global-Supermarket/master/Images/Gifs/New%20Order%20Button.gif)
-- On this page, you have mandatorily enter the *Customer's Name* in `text` to place an order.
+- On this page, you have to mandatorily enter the *Customer's Name* in `text` to place an order.
     ### 4.1 Add more button
 - To order an item, click on <b>*Add More*</b> button and fill the required details.
   - Select an item from the `Dropdown` mandatorily.